Moffitt Notice of Blackbaud Data Incident. Learn More

 Brain tumor symptoms can develop in people of all ages – including teens.
-In recent years, nearly 13 percent of all new brain cancers were diagnosed in patients under the age of 20, and another 9 percent were diagnosed in patients between the ages of 20 and 34.
+In recent years, nearly 13% of all new brain cancers were diagnosed in patients under the age of 20, and another 9% were diagnosed in patients between the ages of 20 and 34.
 As a result, it’s important for adolescents and young adults – as well as their parents – to understand the symptoms and promptly report any unusual developments to an experienced physician.

 Brain tumors cause similar symptoms in both teenagers and adults.
 The most common symptoms include:

 - Drowsiness or fatigue